adn44/Stickman-project/README.md

 1. if you have an older version of SFML, remove it using sudo rm -rf /usr/include/SFML && sudo rm -f /usr/lib/libsfml*
 2. sudo apt-get update
 3. install : pthread, opengl, xlib, xrandr, freetype, glew (1.7), jpeg, sndfile, openal.
 Don't forget forget the dev files of the libraries
-4. go to the directory you want copy the project and use git clone https://github.com/adn44/Stickman-project.git
+4. go to the directory you want copy the project and use git clone https://github.com/codeOverFlow/Stickman-project.git
 5. go to SFML-master/ and use sudo cmake ./
 6. sudo make && sudo make install
+7. sudo cp -r /usr/local/include/SFML /usr/include && sudo ln -s /usr/local/lib/libsfml* /usr/lib